 “There is an extensive range of activities on offer throughout the afternoon for all pupils.
 This includes a weekly Forest School session in the school’s own woodland.
 This is set within a nature reserve which is a Site of Special Scientific Interest.
 This is used by the school to develop pupils’ understanding of the world.
 Pupils really look forward to their work and take responsibility for their wider learning”.

-During the school holidays you can continue your forest school adventure with Zoey at Woodland Warriors: http://www.woodlandwarrior.co.uk/
+During the school holidays you can continue your forest adventures with our Head of Children’s House, Zoey, at Woodland Warriors: http://www.woodlandwarrior.co.uk/

 Find out more about Forest school here: https://www.youtube.com/watch?v=8b2vC-ecUuU